jordanaustin/BurntToast/README.md

 # BurntToast
-JavaScript toasts, with zero dependancies.
+JavaScript toasts with zero dependancies.
 Oh and it's responsive!

 BurntToast is styled after the Android Material Design toast/snackbar.